Ah Toy

-Ah Toy (亞彩; 18 May 1829 - 1 February 1928) was a Chinese American sex worker and madam in San Francisco, California during the California Gold Rush, and the first Chinese sex worker in San Francisco.
+Ah Toy (亞彩; c.1828 - 1 February 1928) was a Chinese-American sex worker and madam in San Francisco, California during the California Gold Rush, and the first Chinese sex worker in San Francisco.
 Arriving from Hong Kong in 1848, she became the best-known Asian woman in the American frontier.

 Biography

-When Ah Toy left China for the United States, she traveled with her husband, who died during the trip.
+Ah Toy emigrated to the United States from China around 1848 or 1849, arriving by 1850 at the latest, when Ah Chung, a resident of Hong Kong, claimed that Ah Toy was his wife and asked for her to be repatriated, which Ah Toy denied in front of a San Francisco court.
+Through an interpreter, she stated that she was born in Canton, had never married, and that her father was deceased, saying she had come to California "to better her condition".
+Other accounts claimed that when Ah Toy left China for the United States, she traveled with her husband, who died during the trip.
 She later became the mistress of the ship's captain, who gave her so much gold that by the time she arrived in San Francisco, Ah Toy had a good amount of money.

+Ah Toy is described as the second Chinese woman to live in San Francisco, the first having been an unidentified servant from Hong Kong who entered with her American employers, Mr. and Mrs. Charles V. Gillespie, on 2 February 1848.

+In 1850, Ah Toy won a legal case against neighbors who had filed charges against her, accusing Ah Toy of being a "public nuisance".
+According to a 22 May 1850 issue of the Alta California newspaper, "well-known China woman Achoi" married Henry Conrad in Sonoma on 16 May, though no further records of their marriage exist.

 Before 1851, only seven Chinese women were known to be in the city, and noticing the looks she drew from the men in her new town, she deduced they would pay for a more intimate setting.
 Her peep shows grew successful, charging an ounce of gold (sixteen dollars) for a "lookee", and she became one of the highest paid and best-known Chinese sex workers in San Francisco.
 Due to her romantic relationship with brothel inspector James A. Clarke, Ah Toy's brothel escaped shutdown by city authorities during a Committee of Vigilance investigation.